Wind advisory issued for northeast Indiana, northwest Ohio | Weather | Journal Gazette

 The Journal Gazette

-The National Weather Service has issued a wind advisory in northeast Indiana and northwest Ohio from 7 a.m. to 5 p.m.
-Saturday.
+The National Weather Service has issued a wind advisory in northeast Indiana and northwest Ohio from 7 p.m. tonight to 4 p.m.
+Thursday.

+It said gusty winds could blow around unsecured objects; outdoor objects should be secured.
+Tree limbs could be blown down and a few power outages may result, the weather service said.

-The weather service urged drivers to use extra caution, especially if operating a high-profile vehicle.
+Drivers should use extra caution while driving, especially if operating a high-profile vehicle, it said.

 Share this articleShare on twitter Email story